mrworf/iceshelf/README.md

 - python-gnupg - Encryption & Signature (NOT `gnupg`, it's `python-gnupg`) Ubuntu comes with a version, but unfortunately it's too old.
 You should install this using the `pip3` tool to make sure you get a current version.
 - par2 - Parity tool
-- aws - In order to upload archive to glacier
+- aws - In order to upload archives to AWS services such as S3 or Glacier

 ### Installing on Ubuntu